 What about the early-game Darkmoon Treasure?

 There’s two important spells for Maiev.
-Since we often completely fill our board by turn four, finding a Might of Stormwind is fantastic.
-A +7/+7 effective buff is extremely powerful and helps you raise your tavern tier much safer.
+Since we often completely fill our board by turn four, finding a Might of Stormwind is fantastic (changed in patch 20.8.2 with the return of Treasures in some games*).
+A +3/+3 buff is extremely powerful and helps you raise your tavern tier much safer.
 The other option we like is Rocking and Rolling, the three extra rolls give you a lot of extra chances to find the triple when you want it.

 In addition to that, the New Recruit Darkmoon Treasure is particularly bad for Maiev.
 The extra minion in Bob’s Tavern doesn’t work with Imprison if you lock two minions, losing out on its value for many turns.
 Because of that, try and avoid it at all cost.